tposney/midi-qol/README.md

 The export settings exports all of your midi-qol settings, plus a list of the active modules you have installed.
 No world information is exported.
 The list of active modules can be very useful to me in debugging.

 # midi-qol
 Midi-qol is a replacement for minor-qol and you should not have both modules active at the same time.
-(Both can be INTSALLED at the same time, but only one should be ACTIVATED.)
+(Both can be INSTALLED at the same time, but only one should be ACTIVATED.)
 Because there are some subtle differences in the way the midi-qol works compared to minor-qol you will need to experiment with the settings.

 ## HELP!
 My midi-qol disappeared.
 If you've just updated midi-qol and it disappears from your in-game list of modules you probably need to update your dnd5e system to the latest one.